apnordin/09-ReadMe-Generator/Develop/README.md

 # My Project

 ## Description
-Here is a description.
+This is a description of my project.

 ## Installation
 To install necessary dependencies, run the following command:
 ```
-nmp i
+npm i
 ```

 ## Usage